-It was reported that the government had not budget for that and this was said to have necessitated the collapse of the Zimbabwean dollar which lead to the economic crisis which engulfed Zimbabwe from 2000, which reached an unprecedented scale in 2008.
+It was reported that the government had not budgeted for that and this was said to have necessitated the collapse of the Zimbabwean dollar which lead to the economic crisis which engulfed Zimbabwe from 2000 and reached an unprecedented scale in 2008.

 In 2010, the organisation launched Operation Heal Our Wounds in which they were demanding to be compensated by the British.
 They also argued that the government was supposed to reveal their monthly allowances and to pay off the balances of 1997.
 The operation was launched on the basis that the war veterans in Zimbabwe were the least paid in the Southern African Development Community SADC region.
 They also drew their inspiration from the Mau Mau of Kenya.
 This was however brushed aside and ignored.